Backup & Rollback

 Backup Storage

-Backups are stored in your WordPress uploads directory:
+Backups are stored in your WordPress uploads directory at wp-content/uploads/deploy-forge-backups/.

 Each backup filename includes: